The Fornax3D project: discovery of ancient massive merger events in the Fornax cluster galaxies NGC 1380 and NGC 1427

 Next, for each of the models within the $1\sigma$ confidence level, we applied Voronoi binning in the phase space of $r$ versus $\lambda_z$ to group the orbits into $\sim150$ bundles with comparable weight.
 Then we tagged each bundle $k$ with a single stellar age $t_k$ and metallicity $Z_k$ and compared the superposition of the orbit bundles with the light-weighted age and metallicity maps extracted from the VLT/MUSE observations.

-We used Bayesian statistical analysis (Python package pymc3) to obtain age and metallicity of the orbital bundles.
-To use Bayes' theorem to compute the posterior of a model, we require priors of the parameters.
-We adopt a bounded normal distributions for the priors of $t_k$ and $Z_k$, and set uniform priors for both $t_k$ and $Z_k$ following the details in \citet{Zhu2020}.
-We perform Bayesian analysis for fitting age and metallicity maps separately.
-For each we run the chain with 2000 steps, and take the last 500 steps of the posterior chain to calculate mean and $1\sigma$ values of $t_k$ ($Z_k$) for each orbit bundle: the mean values were taken as the best-fitting solutions.
-Note that metallicity is fitted independently without implementing an age-metallicity correlation, which leads to reasonable results for these two galaxies with relatively high inclination angles.

-The combination of the best-fitting orbital weights with best-fitting age and metallicity of orbital bundles yields population-orbital models of a galaxy that fit in detail the observed stellar kinematic, age, and metallicity maps.
-The best-fitting model of NGC\,1380 and NGC\,1427 are in Figure~\ref{fig:bestfit} and Figure~\ref{fig:bestfit_1427}, respectively.
+We use Bayesian statistical analysis (Python package pymc3) to estimate the best-fitting age and metallicity for each orbital bundle.
+To use Bayesian theorem to compute the posterior of a model, we require the prior and the data likelihood.
+We follow \citet{Zhu2020} in adopting bounded normal and log-normal distributions for the priors on $t_k$ and $Z_k$.
+While we adopt a student's t-distribution for the data likelihood \citep{Salvatier2016}, which will allow some outliers in the data and results in a robust fitting.
+For each parameter $t_k$ ($Z_k$), we run a chain with 2000 steps and take the last 500 steps to calculate the mean and $1\sigma$ values of $t_k$ ($Z_k$) for each orbit bundle.
+Metallicity is fitted separately from age without implementing an age-metallicity correlation.
+The combination of the best-fitting orbital weights with best-fitting age and metallicity of orbital bundles yields population-orbital models that fit in detail the observed stellar kinematic, age, and metallicity maps.
+The best-fitting models of NGC\,1380 and NGC\,1427 are shown in Figures~\ref{fig:bestfit}~and~\ref{fig:bestfit_1427}, respectively.